nance-eth/nance-docs/docs/resources.md

 2. **Juicebox DAO**
     * https://docs.juicebox.money/dao/process
     * basis for the development of Nance
-    * great explaination of cyclical governance process
+    * great explanation of cyclical governance process